Alymantara/pydoppler/README.md

   pydoppler.test_data()

   ```
-  This will create a subdirectory from your working directory (called ugem99)
+  This will create a subdirectory (called ugem99) in your current working directory
   which will contain text files for each spectra (txtugem40*).
 The format of
   each spectrum file is two columns: _Wavelength_ and _Flux_.
   * Wavelength is assumed to be in Angstrom.
   * Don't use headers in the files or us a _#_ at the start of the line, so it
   will be ignored.

-  In addition, a phase file (ugem0all.fas) is included which contains the name
+  In addition, a phase file (ugem0all.fas) will be added inside the ugem99
+  directory which contains the name
-  of the spectrum file and the corresponding orbital phase.
+  of each spectrum file and its corresponding orbital phase.
-  This is a two column file:
+  This is a two column file with the following format:
 ```
   txtugem4004 0.7150
   txtugem4005 0.7794